Raffaele Imperiale

 Raffaele Imperiale (born 24 October 1974) is an Italian criminal and a member of the Camorra.
-He is considered by the authorities as one of the most important drug traffickers affiliated with the Camorra.
+He is considered by authorities to be one of the most important drug traffickers affiliated with the Camorra.
 He was on the list of the most wanted fugitives in Italy until his arrest on 4 August 2021 in Dubai.
-In December 2022 it was noticed that Imperiale become a "pentito", starting crown witness procedure.
+In December 2022 it was noticed that Imperiale had become a "pentito", starting crown witness procedure.

 Biography

 Imperiale was born in Castellammare di Stabia, a seaside resort just south of Naples, Italy.
-His father was a wealthy and well-known businessman of Castellammare di Stabia, who owned the city's football team, S.S.
-Juve Stabia, and built many buildings around the region.
+His father, Ludovico Imperiale, who died at the age of 82 on 16 July 2022, was a wealthy and well-known construction contractor of Castellammare di Stabia who built parks and buildings in the area and who served as the president and part owner of the city's football team, S.S.
+Juve Stabia.
 In his childhood, Imperiale was the victim of an attempted kidnapping, but managed to escape and return home safely.
 It has always been a mystery how he managed to escape.
 He had an older brother who died in 1996 and bequeathed him the Rockland coffeeshop in Amsterdam from where Imperiale began his notorious criminal career.
-In his coffeeshop Imperiale sold soft drugs and was involved in large scale cocaine trafficking with the Dutch drug trader Rick van de Bunt.
+In his coffeeshop Imperiale sold soft drugs and was involved in largescale cocaine trafficking with the Dutch drug trader Rick van de Bunt.

 In the 1990s he was introduced by Antonio Orefice, member of the Moccia clan, to Elio Amato, brother of Raffaele Amato, at the time one of the top drug traffickers of the Di Lauro clan.
 During those years Imperiale began to earn millions of euros, becoming the referent of the Di Lauro's organization who dealt directly with the drug trafficking cartels in Peru, Ecuador and Colombia.